 Benefits of Luxury Vinyl Plank Flooring

-LVP comes in planks that are 4 to 12 inches wide and 3 to 4 feet long.
+LVP floors come in planks that are 4 to 12 inches wide and 3 to 4 feet long.
 These planks comprise several distinct layers:

 No matter which style you have in mind, our luxury vinyl plank flooring installation process is designed to help you bring your vision to life.
 When you schedule an appointment, our team will bring out several different LVP options so you can see how each looks with your lighting and decor.